 As a freelance writer, my work has appeared in Nature, Science, Entomology Today, and the Washington Post.
 I occasionally work as a “ghost writer” for manuscript editing, and I am a member of the National Association of Science Writers.

 Because the web is a fluid and evolving thing, I have archived some of my work here, in order to have a permanent record.
+Also, please note that writers usually do not control the headlines on their stories; those are chosen by editors.

 WIRED — When Sam Heads started his new job at the Illinois Natural History Survey (INHS) in 2009, he heard rumors of buried treasure.
 As a paleoentomologist, his research focuses on insects of the past.
 While Heads ramped up his research on the evolution of insects as recorded in fossils, he also started digging around in random closets and cupboards.
 He was looking for a treasure in amber.

-Science Magazine — This isn’t a photo of the Milky Way; it’s a deep, dark cave in New Zealand.
+SCIENCE — This isn’t a photo of the Milky Way; it’s a deep, dark cave in New Zealand.
 And those blue things aren’t stars; they’re maggots.
 A chemical reaction in their Malpighian tubules–structures analogous to kidneys–makes their posteriors glow.

-Washington Post — The CDC and the Carter Center released some great news about Dracunculiasis this Halloween season.
+WASHINGTON POST — The CDC and the Carter Center released some great news about Dracunculiasis this Halloween season.
 It’s not victory over sparkly vampires, though; cases of guinea worms ( Dracunculus medinensis) decreased by 85 percent in 2015.
 The Latin name of “Little Dragon” refers to the fiery burning pain of these yard-long worms that live under human skin.

-Science Magazine — Citronella candles are great for setting a mood, but they’re not so great for the very thing they’re advertised to do: repel mosquitoes.
+SCIENCE — Citronella candles are great for setting a mood, but they’re not so great for the very thing they’re advertised to do: repel mosquitoes.
 That’s one conclusion from a new study that tested 11 types of repellents on Aedes aegypti mosquitoes-the vectors of Zika, yellow fever, dengue, and other diseases.

 WIRED “Save the Bees!” is a common refrain these days, and it’s great to see people interested in the little animals critical for our food supply around the globe.
 But I have one quibble: you’re talking about the wrong bees.
 Honey bees will be fine.
 They are a globally distributed, domesticated animal.
 Apis mellifera will not go extinct, and the species is not remotely threatened with extinction.
 The bees you should be concerned about are the 3,999 other bee species living in North America, most of which are solitary, stingless, ground-nesting bees you’ve never heard of.